ISI-apex/casper-utils/README.md

 * On **OLCF Summit**:

         $ git clone -b RELEASE_ID file:///gpfs/alpine/csc436/proj-shared/repos/casper-utils.git
+        $ cd casper-utils
         $ ./bootstrap.sh

 * On **ANL Theta**:

         $ git clone -b RELEASE_ID file:///lus/theta-fs0/projects/CASPER/repos/casper-utils.git
+        $ cd casper-utils
         $ ./bootstrap.sh

 * On **ISI gpuk40**:

         $ git clone -b RELEASE_ID file:///home/pub/casper/repos/casper-utils.git
+        $ cd casper-utils
         $ ./bootstrap.sh

-* On **Generic Linux system** (TODO: no public LFS server available yet, so can only clone the repo without LFS objects, won't be able to build the Prefix!):
+* On **Generic Linux system**: no public LFS server is available yet, and LFS cannot transfer objects over SSH (only over HTTP or over local `file://`), this leaves the following options:

-        $ GIT_LFS_SKIP_SMUDGE=1
+  - clone the repo without LFS objects (won't be able to build the Prefix):

-        $ git clone -b RELEASE_ID https://github.com/ISI-apex/casper-utils.git
+        $ GIT_LFS_SKIP_SMUDGE=1 git clone --recursive -b RELEASE_ID https://github.com/ISI-apex/casper-utils.git

+  - if you have SSH access to one of the above systems, transfer the bare repo to your system and clone from it:

+        $ rsync -aP USER@HOST:/PATH/TO/casper-utils.git .
+        $ git clone file://$PWD/casper-utils.git casper-utils
+        $ cd casper-utils
         $ ./bootstrap.sh

+  - if you don't have access yourself, then you could ask someone who does to make you a tarball of the bare repo directory `casper-utils.git/`.

+        $ tar xf casper-utils.git.tar
+        $ git clone file://$PWD/casper-utils.git casper-utils
+        $ cd casper-utils
+        $ ./bootstrap.sh

+  - if you have SSH access to one of the above systems, mount the remote file system using `sshfs` (sshfs need to be installed as root on your system, because fusermount needs to have setuid root permission):

+        $ mkdir -p /mnt/host/repos
+        $ sshfs USER@HOST:/PATH/TO/repos /mnt/host/repos
+        $ git clone file:///mnt/host/repos/casper-utils.git casper-utils
+        $ cd casper-utils
+        $ ./bootstrap.sh
+        $ fusermount -u /mnt/host/repos

 Note: The bootstrapped git-lsf is inaccessible outside the bootstrap script deliberately.
 After you build the Prefix, do all git operations from within the Prefix to use the git and git-lfs that's installed in the Prefix.
 This has the added benefit of a recent git version that works faster with submodules than the ancient git versions installed on HPC clusters.

+Note: The clones spread around various platforms are all subordinate to the master clone on GitHub.
+When pushing changes, you must push to GitHub clone first, and only after that you can push to the other clones.
+Having a designated master clone is critical, because a synchronization funnel is needed among all the committers, otherwise clones could diverge.

 Build Gentoo Prefix with CASPER and dependencies
 ================================================